Searching for Reciprocity in Japan

 Why participate?

-This course will examine what it is like to live in a sustainable society.
-We will observe Edo’s (1603 – 1867) ecological lifestyle when traditional technology and culture were at their peak of development just before Japan opened to the West.
-We will learn how the Edo society overcame many problems such as issues of energy, water, materials, food and population, and how they shaped a conservation-minded, waste-free, and economically strong society.
-Then we will discuss the spiritual interaction between nature and the Ainu people, who lived a reciprocal lifestyle.
-A multi-perspective approach will be used to discuss and analyze development of the tourism
+This course will examine what it is like to live in a sustainable and reciprocal society.
+We will briefly observe Edo’s (1603 – 1867) ecological lifestyle when traditional technology and culture were at their peak of development just before Japan opened to the West.
+Additionally, we will observe how tourism, in the form of cultural and anthropological tourism serves as a vehicle for engaging meaningfully and reciprocally with host communities.
+Then we will discuss the spiritual interaction between nature and the Ainu people, who live a reciprocal lifestyle.
+A multi-perspective approach will be used to discuss and analyze the development of tourism and its implications for reciprocity and Indigenous communities like the Ainu.

 Course focus